DA Global AAPI Caucus Leadership:

 And in case you missed it, we were honored to co-host “Why We Can’t Wait” with the DA Reparations Task Force, the Global Black Caucus, and Global Progressive Caucus.
 We heard from representatives from Nikkei Progressives, Nikkei for Civil Rights and Redress, and Human Rights Watch about the history of the Japanese-American post-WWII Reparations and Black Reparations movements, how such redress has impacted both groups, and why we should continue fighting for this legislation at local, state, and national levels.
 Watch the recording here.

 If you are interested in volunteering with the AAPI Caucus to help us get out the vote in 2022, you can find volunteer opportunities on our website.
 You can also make a donation to Democrats Abroad on behalf of the AAPI Caucus.
 Your financial support to our all-volunteer organization will help pay for voter outreach, improvements to our website, and more.

 We look forward to seeing you all at an upcoming event and wish everyone a great Lunar New Year!

 Chair, AAPI Caucus

-Join us for the first of a series of discussions about the PBS documentary “Asian Americans”.
-Attendees should watch the first episode prior to the discussion (details on where to view it are below).
+Join us for the third of a series of discussions about the PBS documentary “Asian Americans”.
+Attendees should watch the third episode prior to the discussion (details on where to view it are below).
 During the event, we will share clips from the episode and discuss thoughts and ideas we had while watching.

 As described on the official website: Asian Americans is a five-hour film series that delivers a bold, fresh perspective on a history that matters today, more than ever.
 As America becomes more diverse, and more divided, while facing unimaginable challenges, how do we move forward together?
 Told through intimate and personal lives, the series will cast a new lens on U.S. history and the ongoing role that Asian Americans have played in shaping the nation’s story.